DavesCodeMusings/CloudPi/docs/install-ldap.md

 >The parameters above only work if you followed the structure laid out in the addUsers.ldif example provided above.

+Because LDAP configuration varies so much from one application to the next, there are some hints provided in [ldap-config-hints.txt](https://github.com/DavesCodeMusings/CloudPi/blob/main/ldap-config-hints.txt).

 ## Next Steps
 [on-site git server](run-git-server.md)